Gangsta's Paradise: Impact and legacy

 There are several parodies of the song, including "Amish Paradise" by "Weird Al" Yankovic, which was released the following year, reaching number 53 on the U.S. chart.
 Coolio claimed that he did not give permission for the parody, which led to disagreements between the two.
 Yankovic claimed that he had been told Coolio had given the go-ahead through his record label, and apologized.
 Because of this incident, Yankovic now seeks approval for song parodies through the artists themselves, rather than communicating through intermediaries.
 Coolio himself said in a 2011 interview that he had since "apologized to him (Yankovic)", further stating in a Rolling Stone retrospective that objecting to the parody "was probably one of the least smart things I've done over the years."

 L.V. released a solo version of the single in 1996 on his debut album, I Am L.V.
 This version did not feature Coolio, and featured additional lyrics written by L.V. himself, with rap lyrics written by Scarface and Dani Blooms.

 In 1996, the song was covered by Battery for the electro-industrial various artists compilation Operation Beatbox and their 1996 album, Distance.
-American post-hardcore band In Fear And Faith covered the song in 2008.
+American post-hardcore band In Fear and Faith covered the song in 2008.
 Austrian melodic death metal band Artas covered the song in 2008 on the album The Healing.
 In 2014, post-hardcore band Falling in Reverse covered the song for the compilation album Punk Goes 90s Vol. 2.
 The video included an appearance by Coolio.
 In 2015, Postmodern Jukebox produced a version in a 1920s jazz style.
 That same year, New Zealand hard rock band Like a Storm covered the song on their second studio album, Awaken the Fire.

+The song's chorus and bridge were prominently sampled by British singer Ella Henderson for her 2024 single "Alibi".